HemasriKottapalli/Password_Generator/README.md

 1.Open the Live Link in your preferred web browser.

 2.Customize your password preferences:

-  (&nbsp)Select the desired password length.
+- Select the desired password length.

-   &emspChoose whether to include uppercase letters, lowercase letters, numbers, and special characters.
+ - Choose whether to include uppercase letters, lowercase letters, numbers, and special characters.

 3.Click the "Generate Password" button to generate a new password.

 4.Copy the generated password to use it.

+## Contributing
+Contributions are welcome!
+If you have any ideas for improvements or find any issues, please open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License.